openkim-hackathons/StackingFaultFCC__TD_000000654321_000/README.txt

 IV: User Inputs:

     1. Extended ID of a KIM Model
-    2. An atomic species from which an FCC lattice is constructed
-    3. The zero-temperature, zero-pressure equilibrium lattice constant (meters)
+    2. An ASE atoms object, created using the desired atomic species and zero-temperature, zero-pressure equilibrium lattice constant (meters)
-    4. Optionally, a hydrostatic pressure (bars) may be specified.
+    3. Optionally, a hydrostatic pressure (bars) may be specified.
 If omitted, the pressure is taken to be zero.
 If a non-zero value is given, the equilibrium lattice constant specified will be used to construct the initial lattice geometry for an NPT simulation carried out at the specified pressure and temperature of 1e-4 Kelvin, from which the actual lattice constant at the specified pressure is calculated.